MileHacker Logo

 • Ethical Shopping: Focus on purchasing directly from creators or cooperatives that give fair wages.
 Avoid purchasing items made from endangered or protected wildlife.

 • Shipping & Customs: Inquire about shipping for large or fragile items.
-Retain receipts for proof of purchase and origin.
-Be familiar with your home country's's customs regulations.
+Retain receipts for proof of buy and origin.
+Be aware of your home country's customs regulations.